 Visa Application for Nigerians

-All citizens of Benin fellow ECOWAS member countries have the freedom of entering Benin without Visa.
+All citizens of Benin fellow ECOWAS member countries have the freedom of entering Benin without a Visa.
 However, they must possess a legitimate passport of their respective countries, the ECOWAS travel certificate, or the ECOWAS passport.

 Requirements for other nationalities.